Ki55n/Data-Fusion/README.md

 In **DataFusion**, user security is paramount.
 Built with **Next.js**, our authentication system leverages the robust capabilities of **Firebase Authentication** to deliver a seamless and secure login experience.
 Users can easily sign in with their preferred method—whether it's through their **email** or the convenience of their **Google account**.
 With Firebase’s powerful authentication providers, DataFusion ensures that accessing your data is not only effortless but also highly secure, giving you peace of mind every time you log in.

+## AI ML features
+Our AI/ML application is a comprehensive tool for data analysis, visualization, and machine learning.
+It includes robust data preprocessing and cleaning capabilities, interactive visualizations, and advanced analytics.
+The app supports real-time data insights via a chat interface, integrates with the Gemini API for AI-driven recommendations, and allows users to generate detailed PDF reports.
+Designed for scalability and ease of integration, this application is ideal for both data analysts and business users looking to automate and enhance their data-driven decision-making processes.

+## For its implementation refer to Readme_appPython.txt file